 - Non-residual pesticides are quickly made inactive after application and do not affect future crops.

 Pesticides can be grouped according to their mode of action or the way a pesticide destroys or controls the target pest.
 This is also referred to the primary site of action.
 For example, one insecticide may affect an insects nerves while another may affect moulting.
 One herbicide may mimic the plants growth regulators and another may affect the plants ability to convert light into food.
 One fungicide may affect cell division and another may slow the creation of an important compounds in the fungus.
 There are a limited number of different modes of action, but there are many pesticides.
 Some pesticides have the same mode of action.
 Scientists have grouped pesticides according to their mode of action or the target site of action.
-The major types of modes of action, for active ingredients registered in Canada, are listed in the Pesticide Resistance Management Groups.

 - If it registered for the use (pest/crop)

 - Which will be most effective against the pest and current life stage

 - What formulation works best in your application equipment